data-to-insight/ofsted-send-scrape-tool/README.md

 Published: https://data-to-insight.github.io/ofsted-send-scrape-tool/
 -

-### The inspection reports output summary is refreshed daily and timestamped for reference.
+### The inspection reports output summary is refreshed weekly and timestamped for reference.

 ## Brief overview
 Note: The scrape only pulls those LA's that have a published report within the revised, post 2023 framework.